QubitPi/Kugelblitz/docs/docs/contributing/code-review-pr-workflow.md

 ### Breaking Change

 The changes in the PR are backwards-incompatible with customer-facing APIs.
 These APIs are not currently documented, but once they are, they will be linked here.
-In the mean time, the working list of customer-facing APIs include:
+In the meantime, the working list of customer-facing APIs include:

 - Response Formats (including headers)
 - Request Formats (including URLs, query string parameters, and headers)